-Life in plastic: The most fantastic Barbiecore hotels to explore
+Life in plastic: The most fantastic barbiecore hotels to explore

 9641 Sunset Blvd, Beverly Hills, CA 90210, USA

-(Main and featured image: The Beverly Hills Hotel; All other images courtesy of the respective hotels unless otherwise stated.)
+Hero and featured image: Courtesy the Beverly Hills Hotel; All other images courtesy of the respective hotels unless otherwise stated.